uxbyjoao/handshake/README.md

 1. Clone this repo.
 2. **Important:** Rename your repo on GitHub to match [GitHub Pages' rules](https://pages.github.com/), meaning the repo should be named `<yourusername>.github.io` if you want your URL to be something like `http://<yourusername>.github.io/`.
 3. Run `npm install` to install dependencies.
-4. Run `gulp serve` build your assets and run your local server with BrowserSync.
+4. Run `gulp serve` to build your assets and run your local server with BrowserSync.
 Your site will be up on `http://localhost:3000`.
 5. Change the `config.yml` file on the root folder to suit your needs.
 Change the text, try themes and add icons.
 6. When you're ready to publush, just do `git push origin master` to push your repo to GitHub, and voilá!
 Your site should be up and running.